lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 #### * prepare PC:

-On the PC just use the current Slime (v2.19 at the time of writing).
+On the PC just use the current Slime (v2.20 at the time of writing).

-I needed to manually copy the file `slime-simpler-communication-style/slime.el` from the above mentioned `zip` file to my Slime directory, e.g.
-`quicklisp/dists/quicklisp/software/slime-v2.19/`, in order to have the new communication style `:loop` work with Slime.